flarkc/Wofi-Lofi/README.md

 `edit-stations.py` can be opened via the option "⚙️ CONFIGURE STATIONS" in the station selection menu.
 It allows you to add new stations and delete existing ones.
 To add a new station you need a name (under which the station will be displayed in wofi) and a **streaming url** to the station.

-`stations.json` stores station data. it is edited using `edit-stations.py` (there are already a few stations there by default, btw.
-I'll add more in the future).
+`stations.json` stores station data. it is edited using `edit-stations.py`.